alien-droid/imdb-scraper/README.md

 2. BeautifulSoup4 (I mean, implied, duh)
 3. urllib3 (Url parsing, use your favourite)

-**I will be candid and say, I am a learning develeper, so any kind of appreciated.**
+**I will be candid and say, I am a learning develeper, so any kind of feedaback is appreciated.**
 **Spare this noob**